Lie algebroid structures on double vector bundles and representation theory of Lie algebroids: (Super)connections and horizontal lifts

 \begin{ex} A $\VB$--algebroid is said to be \emph{vacant} if the core is trivial.
 In this case, there is a unique decomposition $D = A\oplus E$, so by Theorem \ref{thm:summary} there is a one-to-one correspondence between vacant $\VB$--algebroids and Lie algebroid representations. \end{ex}

 \begin{ex} In the case where $M$ is a point, so that $A$ is a Lie algebra, it is perhaps surprising that the situation does not simplify much; after choosing a decomposition, we still obtain a flat $A$-superconnection on $C[1] \oplus E$, where $C$ and $E$ are now vector spaces.
 In particular, there exist examples that do not correspond to ordinary Lie algebra representations.
-This situation is in contrast to that of representations up to homotopy, which reduce to ordinary representations when $A$ is a Lie algebra. \end{ex}
+This situation is in contrast to that of representations up to homotopy (in the sense of Evens, Lu, Weinstein \cite{elw}), which reduce to ordinary representations when $A$ is a Lie algebra. \end{ex}